 How to Clean A Microfiber Couch

-Before we start, I strongly encourage you to read the instructions for cleaning your microfiber couch, as it may discuss a different method than you see here (some microfiber states that you should not use water based products, others state you should only use water based).
-And, as always, if you choose to try this cleaning tip, please test it on a small area of your fabric first, to make sure there is no change in color or appearance.
+Before we start, I strongly encourage you to read the instructions for cleaning your microfiber couch, as it may discuss a different method than you see here (some microfiber states that you should not use water based products, while others state you should only use water based).
+As always, if you choose to try this cleaning tip, please test it on a small area of your fabric first, to make sure there is no change in color or appearance.
 Okay, here we go…

 Hint: Working one section at a time seems to be the easier way to go.

-(*Just as a little side story: My daughter left the cap off a bright pink gel pen, and got ink all over our microfiber couch (I’m not talking about a few streaks here and there… this pen leaked at least an 8 inch diameter stain).
+(*Just as a little side story: My daughter left the cap off a bright pink gel pen, and got ink all over our microfiber couch.
+I’m not talking about a few streaks here and there… this pen leaked at least an 8 inch diameter stain).
 While I wasn’t so happy to see a hot pink couch, I was extremely excited that the rubbing alcohol actually got the whole stain out.
 Pretty impressive!)

 Luckily, rubbing alcohol dries pretty quickly.
 Once it is dry, use a soft bristle brush to loosen the fibers.

-Pour some distilled water into a spray bottle and spray it on the couch.
+Pour some distilled water (not tap water!) into a spray bottle and spray it on the couch.
 Again, use a clean sponge to work it into the couch until you can no longer see the water stains.
 Allow it to dry, and then use the soft bristle brush to loosen the fibers.

-And here are the results:
+And here are the results!

 A definite improvement!
 I will absolutely be using this method from here on out.

-And for the whole process:
+And for the whole process…